-As we saw before, in this work it is important to consider time axes enable us to read “a repetitive story” profoundly.
+As we saw before, in this work it is important to consider time axes as the ones which enable us to read “a repetitive story” profoundly.
 There is lots of thought-provoking works triggering the desire to analyse, which is devoted to higher evaluation than before.
 Take the novels by Haruki Murakami, some pc games such as CROSS†CHANNEL and Wonderful Days (Subarashiki Hibi), and the films by Jean-Luc Godard; why these works have been highly estimated is that they have what urges us to write something on a blank page where nothing is narrated.

 Undoubtedly CLANNAD also belongs to such, however, the time axes are much tricky when we consider this work.
 For instance, “an illusory world” cannot be fixed in the specific time, so that it could be a wild card in a sense to arrange the plots chronologically.
 And however consistently they are arranged, the miracle only accounts for why Tomoya could start over his life.
 It means that every reading works out to be one of the interpretations which explain the miracle as convincingly as possible.
 This time again I’ll leave it to others.